Time Crisis 3: Plot

 Randy Garrett, the head of Zott's "Assassin Squad", leads them into an ambush, during which he destroys the bridge, causing the train to fall into the river.
-After finishing off Garrett and his men, Alicia, Wesley, and Alan approach the base, where they once again split up to defeat the exterior defenders.
-Alan and Wesley are confronted by hired gunman Wild Dog — who was seemingly killed during the events involving the NeoDyne incident — with his new partner, Wild Fang, who has greatly enhanced leg strength.
-In the ensuing battle, Fang is apparently killed, but Dog once again commits suicide via explosives to evade capture.
+After finishing off Garrett and his men, Alan, Wesley and Alicia approach the base, where they once again split up to defeat the exterior defenders.
+Alan and Wesley are confronted by hired gunman Wild Dog — who was seemingly killed during the events involving the NeoDyne incident — with his new protégé, Wild Fang, who has greatly enhanced leg strength.
+In the ensuing battle, Fang is apparently killed, but Dog once again commits self-detonates via explosives to evade capture.
 Zott prepares to execute Daniel in revenge, but Alicia shoots the pistol out of his hand with a sniper rifle.
 Alan and Wesley chase Zott into the compound while Alicia liberates Daniel's men from captivity.
 Arming themselves, the fighters arrive just in time to save the agents from Zott's soldiers.
 At the same time, Alicia catches Jake trying to escape with a stolen nuclear warhead.
 She disables his ship, forcing him to detonate his cargo prematurely.
 Using her sniper skills, Alicia simultaneously destroys the detonator and kills Jake before sending the burning wreckage crashing into the sea.

 Alan and Wesley confront Zott inside the main dome and shoot him dead, but not before he initiates the launch.
 Using rocket launchers, the two destroy the dome's roof, causing it to cave in and destroy the missiles.
 Around the same time after Alicia rejoins her brother, the V.S.S.E. agents manage to escape the dome safely.

 Their mission a success, Alan and Wesley return home, while the LLF ultimately defeats the Zagorians and forces them out of Lukano, freeing Astigos Island.